yumyai/MetGEMs/README.md

 - [Limitations](#limit)

 ## <a name="intro"></a>Introduction
-MetGEM is a tool for predicting functional composition of microbial communities using metabolic models.
+MetGEM is a software package for predicting functional composition of microbial communities using metabolic models.

 ## <a name="start"></a>Getting Started